allen-garvey/til/ubuntu/fresh-desktop-install-guide.md

 * Krita - download app image and save to `~/Applications`
 * To add to task bar search for `menu editor` in applications search to open KDE Menu editor
 * Add a Krita as a new item and select the app image as the executable
+* You can also download the Krita icon from [wikipedia](https://en.wikipedia.org/wiki/Krita) and add that to the menu editor entry as well

 ## Apache